 Per applicant, however, the applicant can also include family members, who will be able to request jointly and simultaneously or successively, the authorization, and, in turn, the visa.
 In any case, the applicants will have to comply with the general requirements and prove the family relationship by means of the corresponding certificates.

-– Who is considered a family member with effects of requesting the investor’s visa?
+– Who is considered a family member with the effects of requesting the investor’s visa?

 Spouses, children under 18 years of age or children of legal age who are not able to provide for themselves due to their health condition will be considered as family members.